mhayashi1120/Emacs-shelldoc/README.md

 C-v/M-v to scroll the man page window.
 C-c C-s / C-c C-r to search the page.

-* You can complete `-` (hyphen) option at point.
+* You can complete `-' (hyphen) option at point.
-  Try to type C-i after insert `-` when showing shelldoc window.
+  Try to type C-i after insert `-' when showing shelldoc window.

-* You may install new man page after use shelldoc:
+* You may install new man page after shelldoc:

     M-x shelldoc-clear-cache

+* To toggle shelldoc popup:

+    M-x shelldoc